Skip to main content

 3. Informal polling of the audience members who attend the climate ethics talks given by Kathleen Dean Moore and Michael P. Nelson, 2010-2017. ↵

-This page titled 1.10: Ethics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Andreas Schmittner via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.10: Ethics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Andreas Schmittner via source content that was edited to the style and standards of the LibreTexts platform.